renaudJourdy/Fields-Mapping/Wiki/telemetry-system-specification.md

 #### 5.4.2 Frontend Output Considerations

-**Important**: Based on the LiveMap requirements captured in `docs/reference/Telemetry Status Rules.md` (and the legacy LiveMap mapping doc to be migrated):
+**Important**: Based on the LiveMap requirements captured in `Wiki/telemetry-status-rules.md` (and the legacy LiveMap mapping doc to be migrated):

 - **Fuel Display**: Fuel can appear as either:
   - **Sensor**: `sensors[]` array entry with `type: "fuel"` or `type: "can_fuel_level_litre"`